lmegviar/siren-discovery/README.md

 Request format: {name: [FULL NAME OF PODCAST AS FOUND ON iTUNES]}

-Response format: Array of iTunes podcast objects (as returned from requests to [I'm an inline-style link with title](https://itunes.apple.com/search "iTunes search"))
+Response format: Array of iTunes podcast objects (as returned from requests to [iTunes search](https://itunes.apple.com/search))